junxinzhang/text2class/README.md

 ---

-© 2023 [Your Name] - All Rights Reserved.
+© 2023 [Jason Zhang] - All Rights Reserved.